Winter Term Course Offerings 2018

 In this class students will learn the fundamentals of photography from camera exposure and composition to styles of photography and photo editing.
 Students will learn inside the class with hands on lessons and outside the class with opportunities to test your skills in different environments.
 Students will apply their learning and skills to photography projects that relate to different types of photography such as nature, portraiture, fashion, and documentary.

-|Independent Study/Internship||0.5 or 1.0||10-12||No Limit||Whole or Half Day|
+|Independent Study/Internship||0.5 or 1.0||11 and 12||No Limit||Whole or Half Day|

 |Health||0.5 Health||All Freshmen||All Freshmen||Afternoon|

 |Sign Language II||0.5 Foreign Language||10||Afternoon|

 In this class students will increase their ability to read and use finger spelling through the use of games and other interactive activities.
 Students will also learn the importance of facial expression while signing.
 In addition, students will have the opportunity to expand their knowledge of the deaf culture.
 Finally, students will learn how they can help a hard of hearing or deaf individual during an emergency situation such as a car accident or an evacuation.

-|Independent Study/Internship||0.5 or 1.0||10- 12||No Limit||Whole or Half Day|
+|Independent Study/Internship||0.5 or 1.0||11 and 12||No Limit||Whole or Half Day|

 of interest, gaining an understanding of the demands, educational needs, and daily routine of a career.
 The experience will help the student narrow career choices.
 Students also take this time to work on comprehensive research projects.
-See Dr. Kregel for details.
-All paperwork for independent studies/internships is due Friday, November 6.
+See Mr. Rizer for details.
+All paperwork for independent studies/internships is due Friday, November 3.

 |Irish Studies||1.0||Seniors Only||International Travel|